julianmclain/algorithms-mixtape/algorithms_mixtape/count_inversions/README.md

 inversions depends on the number of elements still in *B*.

 For example, let *n* equal the length of *C*.
-If `C[j] < B[i]`, then the number of split inversions equals `n - j`.
+If `C[j] < B[i]`, then the number of split inversions equals `n - i`.

 See [mergesort](/algorithms_mixtape/mergesort) for a full description of merging 2 sorted arrays.

 ## Analysis